 Using a flat color background is an incredibly effective way to create simple designs.
 The most important element to remember when applying this technique is the mood you want to create.

 A stronger tonal duo of a very light and a very dark color, or perhaps complementary colors from opposite sides of the color wheel will create impact.
 While a lighter combination will exude a softer, more calming effect.

 Edit this design to add your own color combination:

 Using lighter shades for your background doesn’t mean you have to compromise the legibility of your type.
 Retain the wistful aesthetic of light color combinations by using soft pastel backgrounds with stronger tones like dark grey for your text to increase the contrast.

-Using a tonal separation for your color combinations creates impact for your message.
+Using a tonal separation for your color combinations creates an impact for your message.
 By using colors that offset against one another, your designs will stand out and get noticed.
-This technique — commonly known as flat design — is great for creating web based content like banners or social media graphics.
+This technique is great for creating web-based content like banners or social media graphics.

-A gradient is excellent to use on digital or print based projects.
-The beauty of gradients is that you can combine almost any color — whether neutral or bold, a gradient is always a sophisticated choice.
+A gradient is excellent to use on digital or print-based projects.
+The beauty of a gradient is that you can combine almost any color — whether neutral or bold, a gradient is always a sophisticated choice.